Mountain Lake Site: Post-colonial history

 In the 1870s and 1880s, Mountain Island was a source of wood fuel for the settler-colonists who moved to Cottonwood County.
 In the early 1890s, it seemed an ideal place for a summer resort.
 However, the lowland area surrounding the lake was swampy, and the island was difficult to reach.
 Mountain Lake was drained between 1905 and 1906 for additional farmland, and farmers raised produce on the fertile lakebed for the next several decades.
 A road was built to provide access to the former island.

 Interest in the hill grew in the 1950s when flint arrowheads were found by Sam Franz, whose father owned the farmland surrounding the old island.
 Excavations at the site led by Lloyd Wilford in 1956 uncovered a "deeply stratified village site" and indicators that it had been occupied from the Late Archaic through the Middle Woodland periods.
 Further excavations by Wilford seven years later identified similarities in the form of arrowheads and pottery with nearby sites.

 As a result of these surveys, Mountain Park was placed on the National Register of Historic Places on June 4, 1973.
 To prevent damage to the culturally significant site, construction of campground facilities was kept to the side of the island, which had previously been submerged.
 Some of the dig's findings were displayed at the Science Museum of Minnesota in Saint Paul; a replica of the round dwelling and some of the artifacts found at the site were also displayed at Heritage House in Mountain Lake.

 Cottonwood County bought Mountain Park from the Franz family in November 1976, and major development proceeded in 1979 with the assistance of the Law and Conservation Fund (LAWCON).
 Roads, toilets, trails, a picnic shelter, entry signage, and a well were built at a cost of $31,000.

-The undeveloped rise of the former island at Mountain Park is a superior site for observing wildlife and birds of many species.
+The undeveloped rise of the former island at Mountain Park is a convenient site for observing wildlife and birds of many species.
 Visitors can view a wide array of wildlife in this relatively undisturbed area and enjoy campgrounds and picnic sites nearby.